Relative Fontaine-Messing theory over power series rings: Introduction

-We now briefly outline the content of the paper.
-In \S2, we discuss (relative) period rings, Fontaine-Laffaille modules over $R$, and the functor $T_\cris$ to Galois representations.
-In \S2.1, we recall the definition and some basic results on the period rings $A_{\cris}(R)$ as well as $\cO A_{\cris}(R)$.
-The latter ring comes equipped with the natural structure of a relative Fonataine-Laffaile module over $R$, and allows one to give a natural construction of the functor $T_{\cris}$.
-In \S2.2, following Faltings' approach in the relative case, we prove some basic structural results about our category of relative FL-modules over $R$.
+In \S2, we discuss (relative) period rings, Fontaine--Laffaille modules over $R$, and the functor $T_\cris$ to Galois representations.
+In \S2.1, we recall the definition and some basic results on the period rings $A_{\cris}(R)$ and $\cO A_{\cris}(R)$.
+The latter ring is equipped with the natural structure of a relative Fonataine--Laffaile module over $R$, and allows one to construct the functor $T_{\cris}$ naturally.
+In \S2.2, following Faltings' approach in the relative case, we prove some basic structural results about relative FL-modules over $R$.
 One key result (Proposition \ref{prop-detect}) shows that $M$ is an FL-module over $R$ if and only if $M \otimes _R W(k)$ and $M \otimes_R R_g$ are FL-modules in the classical sense with the same type.
-In \S2.3, we discuss the functor $T_{\cris}$ and explain how to pass to torsion galois representations.
+In \S2.3, we discuss the functor $T_{\cris}$ and explain how to pass to torsion Galois representations.

 In \S3, we show that the data arising from crystalline cohomology of a smooth proper scheme over $R$ gives rise to an FL-module.
 More precisely, we prove Theorem \ref{thm-main} (1) in \S \ref{sec-cohoisFL}, by assuming the existence of $\varphi_i$ and $\nabla$ satisfying the required properties.